 - How to get started researching your family tree – the best way to really understand your ethnicity results

-If you tested before September 2018, you may have noticed that your ethnicity estimate has changed.
-If you want to know more about the changes, you can read about the Ancestry 2018 ethnicity estimate update.
+If you tested before September 2020, you may have noticed that your ethnicity estimate has changed, perhaps more than once.
+If you want to know more about the changes, you can read about why your Ancestry DNA results change.

 The England, Wales and Northwestern Europe DNA ethnicity was previously known as the Great Britain region, since the geographic scope of the DNA region has shifted.

 Where is the England, Wales, and Northwestern Europe DNA Ethnicity located?